datta-TG/PyTorch-IBMCloud/README.md

 ![Screenshot](KubernetesPaid1.PNG)

-* We'll choose the Standard Plan for the purposes of this documentation as the Free Plan may fall short in resources when deploying your pods.
-We highly recommend to use a Standard Plan with the hardware that suits you the best.
+We'll choose the Standard Plan for this documentation as the Free Plan may fall short in resources when deploying your pods.
+We highly recommend using a Standard Plan with the hardware that suits you the best.
 If you're selecting the Standard Plan, please make sure you select the adequate requirements,

-* Select your Kubernetes Version to be latest available or the required one by your application.
-In our example we have set it to be '1.18.13'.
+* Select your Kubernetes Version to be the latest available or the required one by your application.
+In this example, we have set it to be '1.18.13'.
 * Select Infrastructure as 'Classic'.
 * Leave Resource Group to 'Default'.
-* Select Geography to the one that suits you better.
+* Select Geography to the one that suits you better or that fits your infrastructure.
 * Select Availability to be 'Single Zone' or 'Multi Zone' depending on your needs.
 * Select a Worker Zone that suits you better or that fits your infrastructure.